AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

          darstr1

-.. exercise:: Connecting-2: Test a few command line programs
+.. exercise:: Connecting-2: (optional) Test a few command line programs

    Check the uptime and load of the login node: ``uptime`` and ``htop`` (``q`` to quit - if ``htop`` is not available, then ``top`` works almost as well).
 What else can you learn about the node?
+(You'll learn more about these in :doc:`cluster-shell`, this is just a preview to fill some time.)

    .. solution::